Academic Forum organizes symposia, debates and small-scale exchanges focusing on scientific, social and philosophical issues.

 For an overview of past events, see Facebook.

 The Big Do-it-Yourself Publishing Event*

 Some rogues and rebels among our scientists decided to make a radical move towards ‘Open Science’ and ‘Open Access’.
-What can we learn from them? (language: English)
+What can we learn from them?
+Admission is free, but registration is required. (language: English)

 16:00 - 17:45